-In summary, the pastor says that the same anointing that’s on a preacher is the same anointing on me and you.
-He referenced a part of the Bible where both the king and the prophet were anointed.
+In summary, the pastor said that the same anointing that’s on a preacher is the same anointing on me and you.
+He referenced a part of the Bible where both the King and the Prophet were anointed.

 Follow me here, or you’ll miss something very important: in order for the church to do ANYTHING, they need money…like any other business in the world.
 So God not only anoints the pastor of your church, but He anoints YOU (the King) to go out and conquer markets, win the battles of business, and bring back the spoils (money) so that…the mission of the church can spread.

-We think as entrepreneurs that to give ourselves completely to God and to follow Jesus, we have to let go of our businesses and become preachers and go to seminary school.
+We think, as entrepreneurs, that in order to give ourselves completely to God and to follow Jesus, we have to let go of our businesses and become preachers and go to seminary school.

 If we focus on the gospel and the mission of our local church, and less on our success or influence in business, God will do all of the work in bringing you the monies necessary to accomplish that.

 We see this in the book of Acts.
 Peter is walking into the temple and comes in contact with a lame (paralyzed) man from birth.
 This was the exchange:

 “Then Peter said, “Silver or gold I do not have, but what I do have I give you.
 In the name of Jesus Christ of Nazareth, walk.”
 Taking him by the right hand, he helped him up, and instantly the man’s feet and ankles became strong.
 He jumped to his feet and began to walk.
 Then he went with them into the temple courts, walking and jumping, and praising God.”
 (Acts 3:6-8)

 It’s easy to think here that Peter healed this man.
 But the healing came from the power of Christ.
 Peter’s identity in Christ, and his conviction to spread that word, did all the healing.
 Peter was being obedient.

 To have the most meaningful impact, we have to worry about our success and influence less and less, and the gospel more and more.